subirvarma/GeneralCognitics/_posts/ofdm.md

 So how should we modify the pulse shape to avoid ISI?
 The Fourier Transform comes to our rescue in solving this problem.
 The above figure shows the Fourier Transform for a square pulse $x(t)$ in the time domain and this results in the so called sinc function $X(f)$ in the frequency domain, given by

-$$ X(f) = {\sin \pi f T t\over{\pi f}} $$
+$$ X(f) = {\sin \pi f T\over{\pi f}} $$

-where $T$ is the symbol time.
-Note that $X(f)$ has zeroes at the points ${n\over T}$ for integer values of $n$.
+where $T$ is the pulse duration, which we will also refer to as the Symbol Time.
+Note that the Fourier Transform $X(f)$ has zeroes at the points ${n\over T}$ for integer values of $n$.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm30.png)

 Figure: Fourier Transform of a Sinc Pulse

-From this it follows that the Fourier Transform of the sinc function $x(t) = {\sin \pi F t\over{\pi t}}$ in the time domain, is given by a square pulse $X(f)$ in the frequency domain, as shown in the above figure.
-It turns out that the sinc pulse is the optimum way to send digital data over a channel, and this was discovered by Nyquist.
+Consider a sinc function that is defined in the time domain given by $x(t) = {\sin \pi F t\over{\pi t}}$.
+From the prior discussion it follows that its Fourier Transform is given by a square pulse $X(f)$ in the frequency domain, as shown in the above figure.
+It turns out that the time domain sinc pulse is the optimum way to send digital data over a channel, and this was discovered by Nyquist.
 In order to make these shapes realizable using circuitry, he derived a slightly modified form of the sinc pulse, now known as a Raised Cosine Pulse, and these are in use for digital communications even today.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm26.png)

 Figure: Sending 1011 Using Sinc Pulses

 Note the time version of the sinc has zeroes at $nT$ for integer values of $n$, and this property is very useful when sending a train of pulses back to back, separated by the period $T$.
-The above figure shows the case when the bit sequence 1011 is modulated using sinc pulses, and the resulting waveform in time.
-Just as in the case of square pulses, the waveform for a particular pulse leaks over to other pulses, but with one big distinction: The peak of a particular pulse, co-incides with the zeroes of all the neighboring pulses!
+The above figure shows the resulting waveform when the bit sequence 1011 in time using sinc pulses.
+Just as in the case of square pulses, the signal for a particular pulse leaks over to other pulses, but with one big distinction: The peak of a pulse, co-incides with the zeroes of all the neighboring pulses!
 This property follows from the fact that the sinc has zeroes at integer multiples of $T$.
-This property implies that is no ISI interference between neighboring sinc pulses.
+This property implies that is no inter symbol interference between neighboring sinc pulses.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm31.png)